 - Self-medicating.
 Drugs, alcohol, video games, social media, promiscuity – anything that releases dopamine.

-- Acting out.
+- Acting out and acting in.
 Attention is attention.

 Identifying your younger wounded self.